ivgivanov/100-days-of-code/log.md

 **Thoughts:** I have all required pieces in order to start working on a complete app

 **Link to work:** ### local commit only

+### Day 53: July 24, 2020

+**Today's Progress:** Got familiar with vSphere Automation SDK

+**Thoughts:** Manage to connect, authenticate, retrieve list of VMs from vCenter Server and display them back in a table in thymeleaf html template.
+Lesson learned, didn't had apache http client and lost 30 minutes in troubleshooting.

+**Link to work:** ### local commit only